 Rest API to the service.
 Along with the initial implementation of the service by M4, the REST API was designed and implemented.
 The API generated cloud-init compatible output for contextualization of virtual machines.

 Web Interface.
-A web GUI was developed on top of the REST API to provide users with a graphical interface to the service.
+A web GUI was developed on top of the REST API to provide users with a graphical interface to exploit the service.
 This development was delayed mainly due lack of experience in complex web development of the team and a bad estimation of the effort required to fulfil the task.

 Integration of Automatic Configuration Tools.
 Cloud-init allows the integration of tools like puppet without any extra development; hence this milestone was achieved indirectly by the selection of cloud-init as mechanism for contextualizing the VMs.